 Most listings are in the $20's per square foot per year.
-The Northwest Crossing region is seeing a an increase in rates.
-In the last 3 months, the median rate rose $2 per sqft per year.
-That's a 10% increase in rent.
+The Northwest Crossing region is seeing a decline in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
+That's a 3% decline in rent.

-Compared to the rest of the Houston Metro market, the Northwest Crossing submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Houston Metro market, the Northwest Crossing submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 66 listings have been listed, so you'll want to check back regularly for new listings.
-About 103% of the available space in the Northwest Crossing are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 305 listings have been posted online, so you'll want to check back regularly for new listings.
+About 37% of the office spaces in the Northwest Crossing are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 630 sqft.
-Most buildings in this market are close to 6 stories.
-Most buildings in this market were built in 1981 and are Class B.
+The standard measurement for office space in this area is around 640 sqft.
+Most buildings in this market are approximately 6 stories.
+Most buildings in this area were built in 1981 and are Class B.

 A large portion of this region is residential, but there's plenty of office_space.
 Education is the dominant industry in this area.
 Most of the folk of Northwest Crossing work from home.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in Northwest Crossing.

 Get email notifications when new listings are posted that match your requirements.